PR-Ryan/COMP1012_MachineLearningDemo/README.md

 # Environment Preparation

-Follow these steps to set up your environment using `python3-venv`:
+Follow these steps to set up your environment:

 1. **Option 1: Using `python3-venv`:**